rust-lang/book/second-edition/nostarch/chapter15.md

 `List`, but we can use the methods on `RefCell<T>` that provide access to its interior mutability to be able to modify our data when we need to.
-The runtime checks of the borrowing rules that `RefCell<T>` does protect us from data races, and we've decided that we want to trade a bit of speed for the flexibility in our data structures.
+The runtime checks of the borrowing rules that `RefCell<T>` does protect us from data races, and we’ve decided that we want to trade a bit of speed for the flexibility in our data structures.

 `RefCell<T>` is not the only standard library type that provides interior mutability. `Cell<T>` is similar but instead of giving references to the inner value like `RefCell<T>` does, the value is copied in and out of the `Cell<T>`.
-`Mutex<T>` offers interior mutability that is safe to use across threads, and we'll be discussing its use in the next chapter on concurrency.
+`Mutex<T>` offers interior mutability that is safe to use across threads, and we’ll be discussing its use in the next chapter on concurrency.
 Check out the standard library docs for more details on the differences between these types.

 ## Creating Reference Cycles and Leaking Memory is Safe

-Rust makes a number of guarantees that we've talked about, for example that we'll never have a null value, and data races will be disallowed at compile time.
-Rust's memory safety guarantees make it more difficult to create memory that never gets cleaned up, which is known as a *memory leak*.
-Rust does not make memory leaks *impossible*, however, preventing memory leaks is *not* one of Rust's guarantees.
+Rust makes a number of guarantees that we’ve talked about, for example that we’ll never have a null value, and data races will be disallowed at compile time.
+Rust’s memory safety guarantees make it more difficult to create memory that never gets cleaned up, which is known as a *memory leak*.
+Rust does not make memory leaks *impossible*, however, preventing memory leaks is *not* one of Rust’s guarantees.
 In other words, memory leaks are memory safe.

 By using `Rc<T>` and `RefCell<T>`, it is possible to create cycles of references where items refer to each other in a cycle.
 This is bad because the reference count of each item in the cycle will never reach 0, and the values will never be dropped.
-Let's take a look at how that might happen and how to prevent it.
+Let’s take a look at how that might happen and how to prevent it.

-In Listing 15-16, we're going to use another variation of the `List` definition from Listing 15-5.
-We're going back to storing an `i32` value as the first element in the `Cons` variant.
+In Listing 15-16, we’re going to use another variation of the `List` definition from Listing 15-5.
+We’re going back to storing an `i32` value as the first element in the `Cons` variant.
 The second element in the `Cons` variant is now `RefCell<Rc<List>>`: instead of being able to modify the `i32` value this time, we want to be able to modify which `List` a `Cons` variant is pointing to.
-We've also added a `tail` method to make it convenient for us to access the second item, if we have a `Cons` variant:
+We’ve also added a `tail` method to make it convenient for us to access the second item, if we have a `Cons` variant:

 Filename: src/main.rs